| the idea for 'rehearsal' lead directly

 then project the 60 frames on to the canvas, using the projection

-as a rough guide for the placement of the figures.
+as a rough guide for the placement of the figures. the slide projector had a 30 second

 delay between changing each image, effectively breaking up